-- GerryStahl.net --

 A compilation of the editorial introductions to the International Journal of Computer-Supported Collaborative Learning from 2006-2010.
 140 pages.
 978-0-557-67822-8. e-ISBN 978-1-4580-4392-4.

 A collection of papers about the design of collaboration software, the analysis of online interaction and the theory of group cognition.
 Published by MIT Press in 2006.
 510 pages.
 ISBN 0-262-19539-9.

 A collection of chapters about the VMT project, including contributions by project members and international colleagues Published by Springer Verlag in 2009.
 626 pages.
 ISBN 978-1-4419-0227-6 (hardcover).
 ISBN 978-1-4419-5677-4 (softcover). e-ISBN 978-1-4419-0228-3.

 A multi-dimensional analysis of the attempt by the VMT Project from 2002-2013 to translate geometry education into a human-centered, computer-supported, collaborative-learning, dynamic-geometry pedagogy based on design research.
 Published by Morgan & Claypool in April 2013.
 235 pages.
 ISBN 162705135X (softcover). e-ISBN 978-1-62705135-4 (e-book).

 A workbook with topics for online small groups of teachers or students to collaboratively learn dynamic geometry.
 The approach is based on Translating Euclid.
-A set of GeoGebra files accompanies this workbook and are pictured in the workbook.
+The many GeoGebra files used in the course are pictured in the workbook.
 Several versions of the workbook are available.